 Though I had sampled Torres wines several times before visiting their facilities in Catalunya and La Rioja, it was only after my visit that I became close to them in the real sense.
 Having physically seen their vineyards and wineries, meeting their winemakers and sharing lunch with the top man- Miguel A Torres himself (read my interview with Miguel A Torres), I became so familiar with their labels as to recognize them easily beyond the realm of legibility, with their respective cuvée compositions coming automatically to the mind.

-Hence I was quite enthused when Prestige Wines and Spirits, Torres’ importers in India invited me recently for a dinner with Mireia Prim, the brand’s ambassador responsible for India.
+Hence I was quite enthused when Prestige Wines and Spirits, Torres’ importers in India invited me to a dinner with Mireia Prim, the brand’s ambassador responsible for India.
 Mireia arrived on a three city tour to conduct trade sessions, interact with consumers and media, as also to get a first hand feel of the Indian wine environment .
 The rendezvous gave me an excellent opportunity to revisit some of my favourite wines, and to catch up on friends made during my visit of 2014.

 For the uninitiated, Torres S.A. is a prominent Spanish winemaker, widely acclaimed as having single-handedly revived the fortunes of wine trade in the Penédes region.
 It was these efforts that led to the region’s recognition as a DO (Denominación de Origen) in 1976 after the Appellation regulations came into effect.
 The Torres Family has since then ventured much beyond Penédes owning more than 2,400 hectares of vineyards, most of which are located in Spain apart from the ones in Chile and California.
 These wines are exported to more than 160 countries across the world- including India.